Skip to contents

 Introduction

-The CosMX dataset for non-small cell lung cancer that we used is described in (He2021-oy?).
+The CosMX dataset for non-small cell lung cancer that we used is described in (He et al. 2022).
 The processed data is available for download from the Nanostring website.
 The gene count matrix, cell metadata, and cell segmentation polygon coordinates were downloaded from the Nanostring website as CSV files and read into R as data frames.
 The gene count matrix was then converted to a sparse matrix.
 The cell metadata contains centroid coordinates of the cells.
 The cell polygon data frames were converted into an sf data frame with the df2sf() function in SpatialFeatureExperiment (SFE).
 These were then used to construct an SFE object.
 Cell segmentation is only available in one z-plane.

 (sfe <- HeNSCLCData())